-- Remember that parking permits need to be renewed in late August/early September.
+- Remember that parking permits need to be renewed each year in late August/early September.
 For details of how to pay online see Parking Permits information.
-If you do not currently have a parking permit, and would like to obtain one, you should contact the Management Services Office for authorization.
+If you do not currently have a parking permit, and would like to obtain one, you should contact the Management Services Office.
 You can download the appropriate form here: Retired Staff Service Request Form.
 The current Park and Ride timetable can be downloaded here.

 Brian Arkins, Death and Marriage: Greek and Roman Drama (Dublin: Carysfort Press, 2017)